 The relay capabilities of the meter expand its usefulness beyond simple indication to provide users with alarm and control functions.
-These capabilities include front panel alarm status LEDs as well as either 2 or 4 optional internal relays.
-Typical applications include high or low temperature, level, pressure or flow alarms, control applications such as simple on/off pump control, pump alternation control for up to 4 pumps, and basic batch control.
+These capabilities include front panel alarm status LEDs as well as either 2 or 4 optional internal relays and/or 4 external relays expansion module.
+Typical applications include high or low temperature, level, pressure or flow alarms, control applications such as simple on/off pump control, and pump alternation control for up to 4 pumps.
 There are four basic ways the relays can be used: